Crossmint/crossmint-sdk/README.md

 }
 ```

-### Usage
+### 3. Usage

-Import the Pay with `CrossMintButton` into your app wherever you would like.
+Go to the main file where your Candy Machine button lives.
+For example, Home.tsx.

+There, import the Pay with `CrossMintButton`, and add it in the UI.

+**Important**: be sure to test that the Crossmint button is visible even if a user didn't connect their wallet!
+Else, your users without wallets won't be able to use it.

 ```javascript
 import { CrossMintButton } from "@crossmint/client-sdk-react-ui";